werdna3232/aschwartz.me/src/markdown/latest-news.md

 ### May, 2020

-I will be joining [The COVID Tracking Project](https://covidtracking.com/)'s website team through the rest of the summer.
+I will be joining [The COVID Tracking Project](https://covidtracking.com/) as a Software Engineer on the website team for the forseeable future.

 ### April, 2020